Understanding the Overlap Between Trauma and ADHD

 A careful assessment usually examines:

-1. Symptom onset: Did attention problems appear suddenly after a frightening or destabilizing event?
+1. Symptom Onset: Did attention problems appear suddenly after a frightening or destabilizing event?
 Trauma tends to have a noticeable turning point; ADHD does not.

 2. Context: Do symptoms worsen in stressful environments and improve in safe, calm ones?
 Trauma responses are often situational; ADHD symptoms are more consistent across settings.

-3. Emotional and physical cues: Nightmares, hypervigilance, exaggerated startle responses, dissociation, and intrusive memories point more toward trauma.
+3. Emotional and Physical Cues: Nightmares, hypervigilance, exaggerated startle responses, dissociation, and intrusive memories point more toward trauma.

-4. Family and developmental history: ADHD typically shows up early in childhood, whereas trauma-related attention problems may appear later or fluctuate.
+4. Family and Developmental History: ADHD typically shows up early in childhood, whereas trauma-related attention problems may appear later or fluctuate.

 A trauma-informed ADHD evaluation includes screening for ACEs, life events, stressors, attachment disruptions, and chronic fear or instability.